-While the governor, after a 19-gun salute, reviewed theuniversity military drill units, the university policearrived and asked the demonstrators to leave.
-When the students refused, their signs were taken away.
-The demonstrators showed newsmen copies of press releases that said in "We are Alabama students and concerned with the detrimental effects George Wallace's actions have had on academic quality and freedom on cam- PATRONIZE COURIER ADVERTISERS

-HOOD BUTLER -- Eight months ago, in June, there were 385 Negroes registered to vote in Choctaw County.
-Now, because of the Voting Rights Actanda registration drive by the Choctaw County Civic League and the local SCLC project, nearly 3,000 Negroes are registered.
+ADVERTISERS Registering Is Only First Step BY GAIL FALK BUTLER -- Eight months ago, in June, there were 385 Negroes registered to vote in Choctaw County.
+Now, because of the Voting Rights Act and a registration drive by the Choctaw County Civic League and the local SCLC project. nearly 3,000 Negroes are registered.
 As the May 3 Democratic primary approaches, the question for Choctaw, as for other counties all over the Black Belt, is whether these voters will be turned into a political voice for the Negro people of the county.
 The answer for Choctaw, in the wooded red hills on the Mississippi border, and other Alabama counties is going to depend largely on how well the leaders can organize the new voters to turn out for the election and to vote together.
-In Choctaw, the civic league and its A member of the civic league or an CHOCTAW CANDIDATES he said.

-LISMAN -- A minister running for Choctaw County commissioner can recall the days when he chopped woodfor one of his opponents for 50¢ a day.
-The Rev. L. I. Spears of Lisman says that two years ago, he chopped wood for C. R. Ezell, the present District II com- The third man in the race for the Democratic nomination is Claude M. Revnolds of Yantley.
+In Choctaw, the civic league and its president, William Harrison, have SCLC worker demonstrates how to vote started to take the job of precinct organization as seriously as voter registration.
+In the past few weeks they have organized seven precincts and are ready to set up four more.
+In a rural county like this one a precinct is about 15 square miles.
+It may be divided into two or three election "boxes," each with no more than 300 Until the May 3 primary, the civic league plans weekly meetings in each of the organized precincts.
+A large part of the meeting is devoted to teaching.
+Many new voters are confused by the political process they are becoming a part of.
+Some people, for example, thought they voted by dropping a candidate's card into the ballot box.
+A member of the civic league or an CHOCTAW CANDIDATES LISMAN -- A minister running for Choctaw County commissioner can recall the days when he chopped woodfor one of his opponents for 50¢ a day.
+The Rev. L. I. Spears of Lisman says that two years ago, he chopped wood for C.R.
+Ezell, the present District II com- The third man in the race for the Democratic nomination is Claude M. Reynolds of Yantley.
 Mr. Spears, the first Negro to run for Choctaw County Commissioner, said poor white families "should have as much benefit" as Negro families, "and should be equally appreciative" of the programs he supports--especially a relief food-stamp plan.
-Mr. Spears said he supported improvement of roads in Negrocommuni- "Many people have to park their automobiles on the paved road and walk home when it rains," he said.
+Mr. Spears said he supported improvement of roads in Negro communi- "Many people have to park their automobiles on the paved road and walk home when it rains," he said.
 "I believe in a short while I could have good roads in these communities so they wouldn't have to leave the cars so far away."
-Ezell, who has been a commissioner for 12 years, said he didn't want to get into an argument about the roads, "Anything they accuse me of, I won't deny it," president, William Harrison, have started to take the job of precinct organization as seriously as voter registration.
-In the past few weeks they have organized seven precincts and are In a rural county like this one aprecinct is about 15 square miles.
-It may be divided into two or three election "boxes," each with no more than 300 Until the May 3 primary, the civic A large part of the meeting is devoted to teaching.
-Many new voters are confused by the political process they are Some people, for example, thought they voted by dropping a candidate's league plans weekly meetings in each of ready to set up four more.
+Ezell, who has been a commissioner for 12 years, said he didn't want to get into an argument about the roads.
+"Anything they accuse me of, I won't deny it," he said.
+Reynolds, who said he had been in the road-building business for 42 years. promised to bring the county "better roads and more factories."

-the organized precincts.

-becoming a part of.

-card into the ballot box.

-Registering Is Only First Step

-Reynolds, who said he had been in the road-building business for 42 years, promised to bring the county "better roads and more factories."
 He said he also endorsed a food-stamp program.
 The county board of commissioners -- made up of a commissioner from each of the four county districts, and the probate judge--is responsible for running the affairs of the county.
 Most importantly, the commissioners decide how tax money will be spent.

-Ross Street Cleaners

-418 ROSS ST., MONTGOMERY

-CLEANING EXPERTLY DONE

-EXPERIENCED PERSONNEL CITY WIDE DELIVERY SERVICE

-Mack Guilford, Prop.
+Ross Street Cleaners 418 ROSS ST., MONTGOMERY CLEANING EXPERTLY DONE EXPERIENCED PERSONNEL CITY WIDE DELIVERY SERVICE Mack Guilford, Prop.